Noxsios/ctf-slides/slides.md

 - All of the rest of the infantry from both sides has arrived by morning of Day 2.
 - Confederates nearly broke through the Union's left flank.
-  - Disorganization, miscommunication, and general upper level leadership failures.
+  - Disorganization, miscommunication, and general upper level leadership failures (sounds like a normal Tuesday in the military to me).
 - Heavy casualties on both sides.
 - Led to Lee believing that a similar strategy, but with more fresh troops committed, could prevail and crush the Union forces the following day.